 You’re risking hypothermia and worse if you go outside without dressing for the weather.

 ALWAYS Carry A Cell Phone Or Other Alert Device

-Her fall was bad enough, but can you imagine how awful the outcome would have been if this had happened in the winter?
+Her fall was bad enough, but can you imagine how awful the outcome would be if this happened to an older person in the winter?

 Forget About Being Stylish

-Okay, so they aren’t very attractive, but again, it’s not worth risking a broken limb or a worse injury if you need to go out in ice and snow.
-Get a pair to leave in the car, as well.
+Okay, so they aren’t very attractive, but again, it’s not worth risking a broken limb or a worse injury if you need to go out on slippery surfaces like ice and snow.
+Get a pair to keep in the car, as well.